TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrStatistics.rst

 statistics.anonymizeIP
 ----------------------

-:Type: Boolean
+:Type: Integer
 :TS Path: plugin.tx_solr.statistics.anonymizeIP
 :Since: 2.0
 :Default: 0

-Anonymizes the ip address in the logging records.
+Defines the number of octets of the IP address to anonymize in the statistics log records.

 statistics.addDebugData
 -----------------------